 Our church officers have prayerfully considered all aspects of our ability to worship in the sanctuary amid the ongoing crisis including: governmental recommendations about group gatherings, the limits our ability to sanitize our building and the potential consequences of letting our church members and friends decide for themselves whether or not to come to worship.
 In the end, there remained these questions of our leadership: Can we be at peace with the possibility that our desire to worship together in person may result in the unintentional COVID-19 infection of someone(s), particularly those who are most at risk?
 And, does that risk honor God and the call to love our neighbor?

 After much deliberation, and a few tears, that answer was no.

 The Session has suspended worship in our church sanctuary.
 We are live-streaming our worship service through Zoom and through YouTube on Sunday mornings.
 Links to those services will be shared here on the website on Sunday mornings by 9:30am.
 Taped services will be posted to YouTube for later viewing.
 Our Session will be meeting virtually on a continual basis to evaluate whether or not it is safe to return to the sanctuary, and we seek to provide communication to all through

 Session has also voted to close our building to all group gatherings,

 be they church oriented or outside groups.

 During this time, we will strive to be together in other ways.
-Bible study will continue on Monday night - but we'll do it through the app Zoom.
-We'll find ways to worship together through livestreamed services and published prayers.
+Bible study will restart on Monday nights in October - but we'll do it through the app Zoom.
+We will worship together through livestreamed services and published prayers.
 We'll print out resources and deliver them to those who want them and who are not comfortable with computers.
 Through it all, there will be technical successes & failures, places we can laugh, times we'll cry - but we will continue to be in it, together.